PakawatDream/portfolio/Titanic survive/Describe.md

-This data is from Kaggle compettition
+Titanic - Machine Learning from Disaster

+sorce:Kaggle

 The sinking of the Titanic is one of the most infamous shipwrecks in history.